 International students: QASMT is currently only accredited to enrol International students into the Years 10-12 International Baccalaureate Diploma Programme.
 Please proceed to: International student applications.

-Temporary Residents can apply for entry into Year 7, however must hold, or be able to obtain, an appropriate Temporary or Permanent visa that allows completion of the full Year 7-12 enrolment program.
+Applicants who currently hold a Temporary Resident Visa can apply for entry into Year 7, however must hold, or be able to maintain, an appropriate Temporary or Permanent visa that allows completion of the full Year 7-12 enrolment program.
 QASMT is not currently accredited to enrol International students in the Years 7-9 Middle Years Programme.